Jbleezy/BO1-Reimagined/README.md

 * Der Riese: powerdown spawns from the start of each match
 * Der Riese: powerdown and full health dogs spawn from every teleporter use
 * Kino Der Toten: teleporter is permamently linked to the mainframe
-* Five: all 6 barriers in the start room are enabled
 * Five: first room door is open from the start of the match
 * Five: teleporters disabled
 * Five: Pack-a-Punch door is now a 1500 point buyable door